LINQ to Twitter covers the entire Twitter API, including OAuth authentication support.

 - more examples

-Upcoming releases will include more API enhancements, support for the upcoming ReTweet API, and additional Twitter API features that have been added/changed since LINQ to Twitter v1.11.
+Upcoming releases will include more API enhancements, support for the upcoming ReTweet API, the GEO Location API, the List API, Spam reporting, and additional Twitter API features that have been added/changed since LINQ to Twitter v1.11.